-9 Impact of COVID-19 Pandemic
+9 Impact of COVID-19 Pandemic and Russia-Ukraine Conflict

-The outbreak of the COVID-19 pandemic has resulted in heightened uncertainty globally across industry segments.
-There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic.
-The changes in consumer behavior, buying patterns, increase in commodity prices, challenges in supply chain due to logistics delays, working environment and maintaining protocols arising due to COVID-19 pandemic pose some challenges for the businesses.
-While the Group's staple food products such as flour and rice are expected to be only marginally affected by lower sales due to present socio-economic conditions, we do expect sales of impulse-purchase products such as biscuits, chips and noodles to be more heavily impacted.
-The Group has been focusing on ensuring the safety of its employees and other stakeholders as well as ensuring the availability of its products, most of which are daily essentials, across the country.
-Based on current estimates, the Group does not expect any material impact on the carrying amount of these assets and liabilities.
-Continued volatility in the price and availability of raw materials on account of economic conditions, market demand, production levels and logistic challenges could affect the operational and financial performance of the Company.
-The Board reviews the long term impact of the pandemic and takes all steps necessary for the Group to adapt itself to emerging changes and the new normal.
+COVID-19 pandemic continues to result in heightened uncertainty globally across industry segments.
+Additionally, the Geo-Political tension between Russia and Ukraine is further contributing to the global adversities.
+There has been significant adverse financial and social impact in Fiji and globally caused by the pandemic and the ongoing Russia-Ukraine conflict.
+The changes in consumer behaviour, buying patterns, worsening supply chain disruptions, inflationary pressures especially on commodity prices and maintaining safe working environment continues to pose challenges for the businesses.
+Continued volatility in the price and availability of raw materials on account of economic conditions, market demand, production levels and logistic challenges could affect the operational and financial performance of the Group.
+The Group has mitigation controls put in place to overcome these challenges by ensuring the safety of its employees and other stakeholders as well as ensuring the availability of its products, most of which are daily essentials, across the country.
+Based on current estimates, the Group does not expect any material impact on the carrying amount of its assets and liabilities.
+The Board continues to review the long-term impact of the pandemic and the ongoing Russia-Ukraine conflict and has been taking all steps necessary for the Group to adapt itself to emerging changes.